ASE2019-Blue/thingy-api-blue/README.md

 To apply the coding standards to the codebase automatically, run `npm run lint`.
 If errors occur, fix them manually.

+## Running tests

+To run the tests for this project, run `npm run test`.

 ## Travis CI

 This project uses [Travis CI](https://travis-ci.com/dashboard) as a continuous integration tool.